JNikolo/CCNY-Senior-Design/README.md

 ## Project Idea
 ### RAG Playground
 This project aims to create an interactive platform designed for hands-on exploration of Retrieval-Augmented Generation (RAG) models.
-It offers users a user-friendly interface to experiment with RAG in real-time, allowing for parameter customization, feedback mechanisms, educational resources, integration with external APIs, performance metrics, and accessibility features.
+It offers users a user-friendly interface to experiment with RAG in real-time, allowing for parameter customization, enhanced visualization, integration with external APIs, performance metrics, and accessibility features.
 ![image](https://github.com/JNikolo/CCNY-Senior-Design/assets/125705821/78912715-a637-4ccb-bc38-63d021181509)